Custom Module | Qntrl | Bridge | Online Help | Build your own module according to your needs in Qntrl

 How to Execute a Custom Module

-1. Click the settings gear icon at the top-right corner of the header bar.
+1. In Qntrl, click the settings gear icon at the bottom of the left pane.

 2. Navigate to Advanced >> Bridge, then choose Bridge.